EasyPost/easy-ui/documentation/specs/FocusedProductLayout.md

 `FocusedProductLayout.WizardContent` utilizes the `Stepper` component to provide accessible step visualization across a defined number of wizard steps.
 It also includes buttons below the primary content area for navigating between steps.

 `FocusedProductLayout` accepts a `renderSidePanel` render prop to optionally render an inverse background side panel within the main content area.
+The side panel can be positioned to be at the `start` or `end` of the main content area.
+It defaults to the `end`.

 `FocusedProductLayout.Header` accepts a title, help menu items, and [render props](https://react.dev/reference/react/cloneElement#passing-data-with-a-render-prop) for a back button and a logo.
 Utilizing render props allows for the rendering of each item to remain flexibile while passing in any unique design constraint. `renderBackArrow`, for instance, can support the back button being a true `button` or a framework-specific `Link` component.